-Торіс Summary Reference (h) the financial consequences if the Proposal is approved?
-Management fees and operating costs as Unitholders will own both IAPF pay investment management fees the Investec Group (resulting in a \$\) From a financial perspective, if the Proposal is implemented: Sections 2.3, Management fees and operating costs 2.4, 6 and 11.15 as Unitholders will own both IAPF I and the Group Companies, IAPF I will no longer pay investment management fees, property management fees or leasing fees to the Investec Group (resulting in a \$5.8 million reduction in management fee costs on a FY21 pro forma basis);3 IAPF II will be entitled to investment and asset management fees in relation to the TAP Fund and asset management services to be provided to and paid by Investec Group under the Investec Group Management Agreement (\$3.8 million increase in fee income on a FY21 pro forma basis);4 • the acquisition of the Group Companies will mean that Unitholders are directly exposed to the ongoing operating costs of management (which were previously met by the Investec Group), such as the costs of employees, insurance and office premises, costs associated with meeting the regulatory capital requirements associated with the Responsible Entity's AFSL and additional administrative and compliance costs of the stapled group (\$8.3 million increase in operating expenses on a FY21 pro forma basis).
+Торіс Summary Reference (h) What are From a financial perspective, if the Proposal is implemented: Sections 2.3, pay investment management fees, property the Investec Group (resulting in a \$5.8 millior Management fees and operating costs 2.4, 6 and 11.15 as Unitholders will own both IAPF I and the Group Companies, IAPF I will no longer pay investment management fees, property management fees or leasing fees to the Investec Group (resulting in a \$5.8 million reduction in management fee costs on a FY21 pro forma basis);3 IAPF II will be entitled to investment and asset management fees in relation to the TAP Fund and asset management services to be provided to and paid by Investec Group under the Investec Group Management Agreement (\$3.8 million increase in fee income on a FY21 pro forma basis);4 • the acquisition of the Group Companies will mean that Unitholders are directly exposed to the ongoing operating costs of management (which were previously met by the Investec Group), such as the costs of employees, insurance and office premises, costs associated with meeting the regulatory capital requirements associated with the Responsible Entity's AFSL and additional administrative and compliance costs of the stapled group (\$8.3 million increase in operating expenses on a FY21 pro forma basis).
 Ongoing operating costs of the IAPF Group which have been included in the Forecast Financial Information are forecast to be funded by IAPF Group's operational cash flows in the forecast period; IAPF will perform the majority of property management and leasing management services for the Properties in-house, but where it is economically beneficial, IAPF will continue to appoint third parties other than the Investec Group and pay fees to those third parties to provide property management and leasing management services.
 These arrangements will potentially result in a reduced management expense ratio which may improve IAPF's competitiveness when bidding for assets; the elimination of investment management fees, property management fees and leasing fees paid to the Investec Group and the forecast contribution to earnings from managing the TAP Fund net of the additional operating costs (employee costs, insurance costs, compliance costs and general administration costs) outlined above is expected to be accretive to IAPF's cash flows.
 In particular, the Proposal is expected to be 0.1% accretive to FFO and 4.8% accretive to AFFO in FY21 on a pro forma basis;6 IAPF II will assume the obligations of Investec Australia under the Retention Scheme established by the Investec Group to make retention payments to Key Management and a limited number of other employees who transfer to IAPF under the Proposal.
 Assuming all vesting conditions have been met, the maximum amount IAPF II will be responsible for under the Retention Scheme is approximately \$1.0 million (as described in Section 1.1(e) of this Document); Total Consideration and Transaction Costs the Total Consideration of \$40 million7 will be paid to members of the Investec Group; \$6.7 million of Transaction Costs will be paid if the Proposal is implemented;